Last Updated on June 10, 2025

 Another major power to adopt the gold standard in 1873 was Germany.
 Having just defeated France in war and newly unified, Germany sought to emulate Britain’s economic and imperial might and decided that the gold standard was the best way forward.

 At that point Britain, the USA and Germany were all on the gold standard.
+For the first time in the history of gold the world was moving entirely to gold.

 Given the strength of their economies, other nations followed along in adopting gold, including Russia in 1897.